Why Read This

 This report is a graphical analysis of Forrester's North American Technographics® Benchmark Survey, 2010 (US, Canada).
 It provides a generational overview of US consumers' demographics, behaviors, and technology attitudes.
 We have included five-year forecasts on the adoption of PCs (laptops and desktops), Internet, broadband, high-definition televisions (HDTVs), home networks, DVRs, and eReaders.
 Forrester's Technographics data reveals that while Gen Yers (ages 18 to 30) lead adoption of almost every online behavior, Gen Xers (ages 31 to 44) are a close rival.
 Gen Xers use digital applications as a functional extension of their lives.
 Boomers (ages 45 to 65) and Seniors (ages 66 and older) are more reserved in their adoption of technologies and digital behaviors but do adopt technologies that play a role in pre-established behaviors.

-Tags: Benchmarks, Brand & Product Web Sites, Consumer Electronics & Technology, Consumer Mobile Activities, Consumer Mobile Adoption, Consumer Mobile Devices, Consumer Mobility, Consumer PCs, Digital Home, DVRs, eCommerce, eReaders & eBooks, Home Networking, Media & Entertainment
+Tags: Benchmarks, Brand & Product Web Sites, Connected Home, Consumer Electronics, Consumer Mobile Activities, Consumer Mobile Adoption, Consumer Mobile Devices, Consumer Mobility, Consumer PCs, DVRs, eCommerce, eReaders & eBooks, Media & Entertainment